 Hi, I’m Vanessa Nicole, Designer & Master Diamond Setter at Vanessa Nicole Jewels.
-We work with a very particular slice of the population pie—those who go above & beyond for their relationship and expect us to go above & beyond for it, too.
-I’m a perfectionist who LOVES making people happy with custom diamond rings, so I’m excited to take on the challenge of exceeding your expectations.
+We work with a very select group of men — those who want to go above & beyond for their future fiancé, and expect us to go above & beyond for her, too.
+I LOVE making women happy with their custom diamond ring, so I’d certainly be excited to take on the challenge of exceeding your expectations.

-VNJ clients appreciate my perfectionism, knowing they won’t have to worry about whether or not the ring will knock their socks off.
-They fantasize about creating the perfect proposal for their girlfriend (highly recommended) and know that getting the perfect ring with VNJ will be easy to check off the list.
+VNJ clients appreciate my perfectionism, knowing they won’t have to worry about whether or not the ring will be absolutely amazing… It will be. 🙂 They fantasize about creating the perfect proposal for their girlfriend (highly recommended) and know that creating the best ring with VNJ will be easy to check off the list.
 They like the idea of supporting a business that doesn’t produce mass-manufactured jewelry… and they sincerely appreciate that they will not see someone else walking down the street with their exact same ring.